Frequently Asked Questions

 If there is no confirmation page, it may mean that the information was not captured by the system.
 You would need to access and resubmit the online form.

-Nonetheless, you may still access the Convocation Online Form to verify/amend your registration anytime during the registration period (the submission captured as of 27 June 2025 would be the final record captured in the system).
+Nonetheless, you may still access the Convocation Online Form to verify / amend your registration anytime during the registration period (the submission captured as of 30 June 2026 would be the final record captured in the system).

 Q8.
-What should I do if I am unable to register?
+During the registration period, what should I do if I am unable to register?

 • Full Name